slidon95/VideoSlotsExercise/README.md

 ## Third question
 At the moment, I don’t have access to Videoslots to explore the platform; however, I consider the following as critical bugs:

-- Not being able to log in or register
-- Issues with making deposits and withdrawals
+- Not being able to log in or register - Without the ability to log in or register, users cannot access their accounts or create new ones, making the platform entirely unusable for both existing and potential new customers.
+- Issues with making deposits and withdrawals- These are fundamental transactions on a gambling platform.
+If users cannot deposit funds, they are unable to play.
+Similarly, withdrawal issues prevent users from accessing their winnings, which can lead to frustration and mistrust.
-- Not being able to access or play games in the online casino

-These issues significantly impact the user experience and need urgent attention.
+- Not being able to access or play games in the online casino- The primary purpose of an online casino is to allow users to play games.
+If users cannot access or play games, it defeats the main reason for using the platform, resulting in a poor user experience and potential loss of users to competitors.

 ## Fourth question